AstroNode247/digit-recognition/Readme.md

 The training data set, (train.csv), has 785 columns.
 The first column, called "label", is the digit that was drawn by the user.
 The rest of the columns contain the pixel-values of the associated image.4

 The test data set, (test.csv), is the same as the training set, except that it does not contain the "label" column.

+All data that is used in this notebook is available through stored data of the kaggle competition [here](https://www.kaggle.com/c/digit-recognizer/data).